Tattoo: Australia

-Branding was used by European authorities for marking criminals throughout the seventeenth and eighteenth centuries.
+The European history of the use of tattoo in Australia is that branding was used by European authorities for marking criminals throughout the seventeenth and eighteenth centuries.
 The practice was also used by British authorities to mark army deserters and military personnel court-martialed in Australia.
 In nineteenth century Australia tattoos were generally the result of personal rather than official decisions but British authorities started to record tattoos along with scars and other bodily markings to describe and manage convicts assigned for transportation.
 The practice of tattooing appears to have been a largely non-commercial enterprise during the convict period in Australia.
 For example, James Ross in the Hobart Almanac of 1833 describes how the convicts on board ship commonly spent time tattooing themselves with gunpowder.
-Out of a study of 10,180 convict records that were transported to then Van Diemen's Land (now Tasmania) between 1823 and 1853 about 37% of all men and about 15% of all women arrived with tattoos, making Australia at the time the most heavily tattooed English-speaking country.

-By the beginning of the twentieth century, there were tattoo studios in Australia but they do not appear to have been numerous.
+Out of a study of 10,180 convict records that were transported to then Van Diemen's Land (now Tasmania) between 1823 and 1853 about 37% of all men and about 15% of all women arrived with tattoos, making Australia at the time the most heavily tattooed English-speaking country.By the beginning of the twentieth century, there were tattoo studios in Australia but they do not appear to have been numerous.
 For example, the Sydney tattoo studio of Fred Harris was touted as being the only tattoo studio in Sydney between 1916 and 1943.
 Tattoo designs often reflected the culture of the day and in 1923 Harris's small parlour experienced an increase in the number of women getting tattoos.
 Another popular trend was for women to have their legs tattooed so the designs could be seen through their stockings.

 By 1937 Harris was one of Sydney's best-known tattoo artists and was inking around 2000 tattoos a year in his shop.
 Sailors provided most of the canvases for his work but among the more popular tattoos in 1938 were Australian flags and kangaroos for sailors of the visiting American Fleet.

-In modern day Australia a popular tattoo design is the Southern Cross motif, or variations of it.

-There are currently over 2000 official tattoo practitioners in Australia and over 100 registered parlours and clinics, with the number of unregistered parlours and clinics are estimated to be double that amount.
-The demand over the last decade for tattoos in Australia has risen over 440%, making it an in demand profession in the country.

-There are several large tattoo conventions held in Australia, some of which are considered the biggest in the southern hemisphere, with the best artists from around Oceania attending.
+In modern-day Australia, tattoos are common and widely accepted.
+A 2024 study determined that there were 1,860 tattoo businesses in Australia.
+There are tattoo conventions held in major cities each year.
+The Southern Cross motif from the Australian flag is a popular but controversial tattoo.